 What follows is a series of stories as Vinnie becomes embroiled in the strange world they occupy.
 It stretches from a drug business in rural Tennessee to Mel’s drive to own a baseball team at any cost to illegal arms sales to their desire to take over and run their own country.
 This story covers the gamut of illegal activities and does so with two guest actors who are fantastic.

-Kevin Spacey as the quite crazy but genius head of an operation so widespread no one is sure how far it reaches turns in a magnificent performance – the one that launched his career.
-It makes me wish for a time when they gave out “guest star” awards for the Emmy’s because he surely would have garnered one.
+Kevin Spacey as the quite crazy, but genius head of an operation so widespread no one is sure how far it reaches turns in a magnificent performance – the one that launched his career.
+It makes me wish for a time when they gave out “guest star” awards for the Emmys because he surely would have garnered one.
 The series is worth watching if for this performance alone.

-Wiseguy has lots of action, suspense, drama.
+Wiseguy has lots of action, suspense, and drama.
 There’s also more to the story and to some of the characters than first meets the eye.
 Not much is known about Roger LoCocco at first, but he seems at times to befriend Vinnie, and at others to be his rival.
 His character seems to evolve and what becomes known about him as the storyline wears on is fairly surprising.
 He stays in the story even once the Proffitts have gone, as the story becomes even more complicated.
 It seemed as if Cannell was trying to take this in the same direction as the Iran-Contra Scandal, but it didn’t quite take off.
 The story involving the Proffitts was much more interesting.

 Frank is given a meatier role as well as he deals with his ex-wife leaving him and the attentions of an attractive agent.
-There was just so much material to work with in the shadow of Spacey’s fantastic acting that much of the side stories in the characters following the series forward from the Sonny Steelgrave arc got a bit lost.
+There was just so much material to work within the shadow of Spacey’s fantastic acting that much of the side stories in the characters following the series forward from the Sonny Steelgrave arc got a bit lost.

-The first three discs of this four disc series are what comprise the Mel Profitt arc.
+The first three discs of this four-disc series are what comprise the Mel Profitt arc.
 I got the feeling that some of the “filler” episodes present at the end of Wiseguy: Season 1, Part 1 were put in out of sequence and should have been at the end of this season rather than at the end of the Steelgrave storyline.
 In one of the episodes during the Mel Proffitt arc, Vinnie talks about wanting to meet Lifeguard, something he seemed to have done already in the extras at the end of the Steelgrave arc.
-The episode order and special features is really screwed up for this series overall.
-I think that Studio Works and it’s distribution company wanted to squeeze out a certain number of DVDs in each set and they sacrificed episode continuity for that.
+The episode order and special features are really screwed up for this series overall.
+I think that Studio Works and its distribution company wanted to squeeze out a certain number of DVDs in each set and they sacrificed episode continuity for that.

-There is also one huge problem with only episode on the fourth disc, Aria for Don Auippo.
-Right from the beginning, it has the feeling that it’s part of the following season.
+There is also one huge problem with the only episode on the fourth disc, Aria for Don Auippo.
+Right from the beginning, it has the feeling that its part of the following season.
 The opening sequence is different from the previous episodes this season.
 However, about twenty minutes into the episode, it gives away a huge plot twist that’s coming up in the series involving Vinnie’s family.
 I was both shocked and disappointed.
 For a series that’s been so great otherwise, this seemed to me like a major screw-up in the name of getting a fourth disc out of this set.